 So go ahead and explore mentoring.
 We think you’ll find it’s all it’s said to be, and more.

-If you are interested in becoming a mentor, click here to apply.
+If you are interested in becoming a SMART Recovery Facilitator Mentor, click here to apply.
 If you are currently mentoring someone who is or wants to become a SMART Recovery volunteer, please indicate that on the form.

 - 1 year experience running SMART Recovery meetings.